jasonpilz/alexa_garage/README.md

 There are 3 parts to this project.
 Number 1 is the hardware and firmware required to interface with the garage controller.
 Obviously this is required to make it work.
 Number 2 and 3 are different ways to control that hardware, and can be used independently.
-The iOS app is not dependant on the Alexa Skill, neither is the Alexa Skill dependant on the iOS app.
+The iOS app is not dependent on the Alexa Skill, neither is the Alexa Skill dependent on the iOS app.
 They both use the same method of triggering the hardware/firmware - the Particle Cloud API.
 The firmware on the photon exposes a cloud function - `garage`.
 In order to run the code in this function, you can send the corresponding REST API call as outlined in the [Particle Docs](https://docs.particle.io/reference/api/) to hit this custom API endpoint and trigger our custom `garage`